bohops/WSMan-WinRM/README.md

 # WSMan-WinRM
-A collection of proof-of-concept source code and scripts for executing remote commands over WinRM
+A collection of proof-of-concept source code and scripts for executing remote commands over WinRM using the WSMan.Automation COM object.

+## Background
 For background information, please refer to the following blog post []()

+## Notes
-SharpWSManWinRM.cs and CppWsManWinRM.cpp compile in Visual Studio 2019.
+- SharpWSManWinRM.cs and CppWsManWinRM.cpp compile in Visual Studio 2019.
 Refer to the code comments for required imports/references/etc.
+- All examples leverage the WMI Win32_Process class and WMI Create method for invocation.

 ## Usage